openml/server-api/CONTRIBUTING.md

 variability in the database setup, and it is easy to reset to the same database state other developers use.

+Current workflow is to get a snapshot from the test server at test.openml.org/phpmyadmin, and then host it in a local mysql container.
+The databases are hardcoded to be accessible by user `root` with password `ok` at `127.0.0.1:3306`.

 TODO: Upload a docker image which has a test database included and can easily be run without any local changes.